ArcGIS authentication models and providers

 However authentication is completed, the resulting session is based on the ArcGIS access token.
 This token is maintained either in application code or as an HTTP cookie and is valid for a specific duration and session.
 The default token expiration is 120 minutes, though tokens can be refreshed.
 The user’s identity also includes user-specific attributes that apply across the ArcGIS system and user experience, such as:

-• User type – such as Viewer, Editor, Creator or other
+• User type – such as Viewer, Contributor, Creator or other

 • User role – such as Publisher, Administrator, Custom or other